France in the Eurovision Song Contest 2013: Internal selection

 On 22 January 2013, France 3 announced that the French entry for the Eurovision Song Contest 2013 would be "L'enfer et moi" performed by Amandine Bourgeois.
 The song was written by Boris Bergman and David Salkin.
-The selection committee considered five entries following a blind audio listening before finalising their decision internally in early 2013.
 The entry was released on 13 March 2013 via the streaming service Spotify, and was formally presented to the public on 14 March 2013 during the France 5 programme C à vous, hosted by Alessandra Sublet.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big 5", France automatically qualified to compete in the final on 18 May 2013.
 In addition to their participation in the final, France is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 17 January 2013, France was assigned to broadcast and vote in the second semi-final on 16 May 2013.

 In France, the two semi-finals was broadcast on France Ô with commentary by Audrey Chauveau and Bruno Berberes, while the final was broadcast on France 3 with commentary by Cyril Féraud and Mireille Dumas.
 The French spokesperson, who announced the French votes during the final, was Marine Vignes.